latex3/latex3.github.io/_includes/_papers/paper_2018-FMi-CI-Journal-28454894_as_submitted.md

 phase.
 This article may be used for non-commercial purposes in accordance with Wiley Terms and Conditions for Self-Archiving.

-The peer reviewd and published version is now available as <a href="{{site.baseurl}}/publications/2019-FMi-coin12165-final.pdf" target="_blank" onclick="vgwPixelCall('76c39a7e25524b9a8b93f680f6f20cba');">A General LuaTeX Framework for Globally Optimized Pagination (journal version)</a>.
+The peer reviewed and published version is now available as <a href="{{site.baseurl}}/publications/2019-FMi-coin12165-final.pdf" target="_blank" onclick="vgwPixelCall('76c39a7e25524b9a8b93f680f6f20cba');">A General LuaTeX Framework for Globally Optimized Pagination (journal version)</a>.

 This article is an extended version (37 pages) of the [2016 ACM article "A General Framework for Globally Optimized Pagination"]({{site.baseurl}}/publications/indexbytopic/pagination/#from-acm-doceng-conference-2016-vienna-austria), providing a lot more details and additional research results.